 Investment planning - the basics

-- Corporate and government bonds - these are 'loans' to the government or companies that pay you interest in return.
-Government bonds are also referred to as gilts.
+- Corporate and government bonds - these are loans to the government or private companies that pay you interest.

-- Investment bonds - these are products from life assurance companies which invest your money in other funds and assets to provide you with returns over the medium to long term - read more.
+- Investment Bonds - these are products which invest your money and provide you with medium to long term returns.
+Read more.

-- Open-ended investment companies (OEICs) - these also invest your money in other funds and assets to provide a return - read more.
+- Open ended investment companies - these also invest your money in other funds and assets.
+Read more.

 - Shares - direct investment in individual companies.
 Here you take a stake in the company and if it does well you may get a dividend, which is a share in the profits.
 The value of your share may rise or fall depending on many things including how well the company has performed.
 Read more about investing in stocks and shares.

 AdviceIf you're not sure what kind of investment would suit you best, speak to a financial adviser.

 Be aware you may be charged for financial advice.